 Around €150 million worth of textile waste goes to landfill and waste each year.
 This is a lot of unnecessary waste of resources and human energy.
 Business of Fashion already called it fashions’ dirty little secret and Vogue Business decided to make it a main topic during her first Earth Month sessions.
 I am talking about overproduction.
 In fighting this, I see the biggest solution for fashion industries pressing problem.
 Simply said: less productions equals less usage of (virgin) resources, equals less waste and stimulates less consumption.
 I believe the future is bright for brands fighting this.

 Talking about ethics, sustainability and over productions automatically brings country of origin on the table.
-Because ‘Made in China’ or ‘Made in Bangladesh’ sounds like mass production.
-An important point of attention at The Cosmospolite.
-I prefer to work with brands that design, make and sell/ship from one and the same country.
+Because ‘Made in China’ or ‘Made in Bangladesh’ sounds like mass production, fewer quality restrictions and little human rights.
+At The Cosmospolite we prefer to work with brands that are designed, made and sold/ship from one and the same country.
 This keeps emissions and transport costs low, stimulates local economy and enables brand owners to stay highly involved in all steps of the chain.
 If not possible I look into the reason ‘why not?’
 Often to conclude that production in Bolivia, Sri Lanka or even China is done for a pretty good reason like empowering local communities or safeguarding traditions.

 1. Is a brand ethical?

 2. Is a brand sustainable?
-What conscious material are sourced?
+What conscious material are used?
 Which of these claims are made and can be proven: natural, organic, recycled, vegan, cruelty free, recycled, upcycled and/or deadstock materials.

 3. Does a brand fights overproduction?